-1. One-Way Field Differences:
+- 1. One-Way Field Differences: - a Starting possession will begin at the 40-yard line - b.

-- a.
-Starting possession will begin at the 40-yard - b.
-The ball will never start further back then the 40-yard line. - c.
-Interceptions are dead balls and will be spotted at the 40-yard line. - d.
-Home and away teams should be on opposite sidelines. - e.
-'PUNT' declaration is final. - f.
 There are no safeties.
-Ball will be spotted at the 40 with a change of possession.
+Ball will be spotted at the 40 with a change of possession. - c.
+The ball will never start further back then the 40-yard line. - d.
+Interceptions are dead balls and will be spotted at the 40-yard line. - e.
+Home and away teams should be on opposite sidelines. - f.
+All rules supersede rulebook - g. ' PUNT' declaration is final